Organising a professional or corporate event? Send us your brief and get customised proposals within 24h

 Vieux-Port – Marseille's soul on display

-This is where everything begins.
 Facing the boats and sparkling harbor lights, restaurants line up with unbeatable views.
-Expect grilled fish, bouillabaisse, and long aperitifs on lively terraces — all in a distinctly Marseillaise atmosphere.
+Perfect for business lunches, networking dinners, or client meetings — all in a distinctly Marseillaise atmosphere.

 Le Panier – Intimate, bohemian, timeless